 When Chris and I started dating, he shared with me about his family’s security business.
 I was amazed by the alarm monitoring concept: “You mean when the alarm goes off someone knows right away and calls the police for you?
 You don’t have to go inside, find the burglar and call the police yourself?”
 I was in 100% and joined the business helping with installs before we even married.

-I know the inconvenience and anxiety caused by false alarms.
+I’ve experienced the inconvenience and anxiety caused by false alarms;

-I know the trauma of discovering that someone has violated your space and stolen your valuable belongings.
+I understand the trauma of discovering that someone has violated your space and stolen your valuable belongings.